 Jason Ablin, the outgoing head of Milken Community High School, has landed a new job at Shalhevet School, a 165-student Modern Orthodox Jewish day school in Los Angeles.

-A group of Mormon missionaries came to Palos Verdes' Church of Jesus Christ of Latter-day Saints to hear a lecture by Rabbi Isaac Jeret of Congregation Ner Tamid, located...
+This was among the questions asked recently by a group of Mormon missionaries, 50 students who came to Palos Verdes' Church of Jesus Christ of Latter-day Saints to hear a lecture by Rabbi Isaac Jeret of Congregation Ner Tamid, located...

 January 17, 2008 | 7:00 pmWhen I was 25, my Orthodox girlfriends and I discussed at what age, if we weren't married, we might sleep with someone.
 The question was deeper than its "Sex and the City" nature might sound (although those girls had made that decision a long time ago).

 September 27, 2007 | 8:00 pmDoes the American Jewish community take a "myopic" view of Israel?
 A local Jewish leader, known for his progressive views, believes that it does.

 In a recent article in this paper, Daniel Sokatch began by telling the story of a Jewish activist friend who came across a demonstration...

 September 27, 2007 | 8:00 pm